Now that you have an idea of what libraries are and how they're used, we'll explain how to set them up.

 3 Add items to groups

-Now that you have all of your containers set up (libraries, groups, and sub-groups), you can start adding responsibilities, fields of study, certifications, experience, knowledge areas, working conditions, or additional information.
+Now that you have all of your containers set up (libraries, groups, and sub-groups), you can start adding responsibilities, fields of study, certifications, experience, knowledge areas, working conditions, additional information, or languages.
 On the same Manage Libraries page, click the Create button and select the item name of the library you're in.
 Select a group to place it in and click Next.

 You'll see a text box where you can type or paste items.
 Pressing the Enter key on your keyboard creates a new line, and that new line is treated as a separate item.
 In the same way, when you paste in a list, each bullet in the list is treated as a separate item.
 This means you can copy content from other formats like Microsoft Word and paste them here to create those items all at once.